AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    >U kunt geen opmerking toevoegen aan een systeemupdate.

-## RTF-bestanden gebruiken in een Workfront-update
+## RTF-bestanden gebruiken in een Workfront-update{#use-rich-text-in-a-workfront-update}

 <!--remove this top note when we get to parity with the current version, OR change the note to mention that some options are ONLY available in the Beta version and not the current one.-->